automerge/pushpin/README.md

 [Join our Slack to ask questions, share ideas, or meet other users!](https://communityinviter.com/apps/automerge/automerge)

-Built with Electron, React, automerge and the Dat p2p stack.
+Built with Electron, React, automerge and [hypermerge](https://github.com/automerge/hypermerge).

 A project initiated by [Ink & Switch](https://inkandswitch.com/).